 Incorrect Reporting Data

-Part of what makes Pendo Feedback so unique is that you can always differentiate between feedback from your various stakeholders (teams, customers, and prospects).
+Part of what makes Pendo Feedback so unique is that you can always differentiate between feedback from your various stakeholders (teams, visitors, and prospects).

-All of these groups are likely to have different priorities, and these are easily distinguished in your Customer SmartList, Prospect SmartList and Internal SmartList.
+All of these groups are likely to have different priorities, and these are easily distinguished in your Visitor SmartList, Prospect SmartList and Internal SmartList.

 If you add team members into Pendo Feedback as customers, then your Product team will just have a jumbled mess that they can't possibly analyze.
 They'll lose all of the insights that CS and Sales teams can provide because they won't be able to tag requests.